Ice cream cone: Prefilling

 In 1928, J. T. "Stubby" Parker of Fort Worth, Texas, created an ice cream cone that could be stored in a grocer's freezer, with the cone and the ice cream frozen together as one item.
 He formed The Drumstick Company in 1931 to market the product, and in 1991 the company was purchased by Nestlé.

 In 1959, Spica, an Italian ice cream manufacturer based in Naples, invented a process whereby the inside of the waffle cone was insulated from the ice cream by a layer of oil, sugar and chocolate.
 Spica registered the name Cornetto in 1960.
 Initial sales were poor, but in 1976 Unilever bought out Spica and began a mass-marketing campaign throughout Europe.
-Cornetto is now one of the most popular ice creams in the world.
+Cornetto has since become one of the most popular ice creams in the world.

 In 1979, a patent for a new packaging design by David Weinstein led to easier transportation of commercial ice cream cones.
 Weinstein's design enabled the ice cream cone to be wrapped in a wax paper package.
 This made the cones more sanitary while also preventing the paper wrapper from peeling off during transportation, or from becoming stuck to the cone.